Notice: The application is available daily from 5 a.m. to 1 a.m.

 Coverage starts on the last day of pregnancy and ends on the last day of the 12th month.
 At the end of the 12th month, you may be able to renew your Medicaid coverage.
 Need help?
-Apply at local health departments (PDF) or call 1-800-456-8900 for information.
+Apply at local health departments (PDF) or call the Medicaid helpline for pregnant individuals at 1-800-456-8900 for information.

 How do I renew Medicaid?